tnyim/jungletv/afdocs/reference/server/jungletv_keyvalue.md

 ### `setItem()`

-Updates the value of the storage key with the specified name, creating a new key if necessary.
+Updates the value of the storage key with the specified name, creating a new key/value pair if necessary.

 #### Syntax